griquelme/tidyms/docs/processing_datasets.rst

 their identity.
 Ina untargeted metabolomics, the identity is guessed based on the similarity of the descriptors of each feature, listed in the feature table.
 In TidyMS, a cluster-based approach is used to group features together.
-A description of the algorithm used can be found :ref:`here <ADD-LINK>`.
+A description of the algorithm used can be found :ref:`here <ft-correspondence>`.

 Feature matching is done using the :meth:`tidyms.Assay.match_features` method: